SiyabongaCyril/SiyabongaCyril/README.md

 - 🌱 I’m currently learning and growing in the field of software development.
 - 👯 I enjoy collaborating on various projects and contributing to the development community.
 - 💼 Seeking opportunities in the software development field to apply and expand my skills.
-- 📱 Tech enthusiast and gadget lover, always up to date with the latest technology trends.
+- 📱 Tech enthusiast and gadget lover, mostly up to date with the latest technology trends.

 Let's connect and create something amazing together! 🚀